 “Though there are different agreements involving several parties, it is a single commercial project.
 All the parties can be covered by the Arbitration Clause in the main agreement.
-The High Court, in our view, erred in not keeping in view the various clauses in all the three agreements which make them an integral part of the principal agreement.
-The Arbitration and Conciliation (Amendment) Act, 2015 has brought in amendment to Section 8 to make it in line with Section 45 of The Act.
-The amendments are expressed to apply notwithstanding any prior Judicial Precedent (Judgment/Decree/Order of the SC or any HC).
+High Court, in our view, erred in not keeping in view the various clauses in all the three agreements which make them an integral part of the principal agreement.
+The Arbitration and Conciliation (Amendment) Act, 2015 has brought in an amendment to Section 8 to make it in line with Section 45 of The Act.
+The amendments are expressed to apply notwithstanding any prior judicial precedent.

 – Hon’ble Justice R. Banumathi, Ameet Lalchand Shah v.
 Rishabh Enterprises, [Civil Appeal No. 4690 of 2018].